• Skip to primary navigation

 To make these swirl cookies, you will need:

-• Pure vanilla extract – can be substituted with other extracts such as almond, or lemon.
+• Pure vanilla extract – can be substituted with other extracts such as almond extract, rum, peppermint, orange or lemon for more variations of the cookies.

 How to Make Pinwheel Cookies